semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     country + city: Burundi Bujumbura

-We can not concatenate two variable with different data types
+We can not concatenate two variables with different data types.

 ```python